 - A beautiful subversion is pulled on the audience, however; in the aerodrome we see someone facing the camera directly with his newspaper ostentatiously held up to cover his entire face.
 Ah-ha, the audience thinks, this is one of the Jones boys!
 Then, Indiana appears in the background and begins chatting with someone slumped casually against a pillar behind Mr. Newspaper, who turns out to be Henry Jones Sr,; Mr. Newspaper isn't involved at all.

 - Five minutes later Henry does try to use it on the zeppelin.
 Colonel Vogel isn't fooled for a second.
+Perhaps it would have worked better if he held it right side up.

 - Also used successfully by Sallah, to disguise his fist.